-WOMENS' PRISON MASSACRE (1983)
+WOMEN’S PRISON MASSACRE (1983) Blu-ray

 Director: Bruno Mattei

 Laura Gemser plays (surprise) Emanuelle, a nosy reporter who has drugs planted on her by a powerful politician and is sent to prison to rot.
 There, she is attacked on both sides by vicious prisoner Albina and the snooty warden who overlooks the violence which goes on right in front of her.
 However, her life in hell will get even worse when a gang of hardened male criminals on their way to Death Row hijack their police truck escort and burst into the prison, holding hostages and making demands.
-But the women won't take this laying down (well...some of them will) and try to stop the madmen before they all end up dead!
+But the women won't take this lying down (well...some of them will) and they attempt to stop the madmen before they all end up dead!

 BACK TO REVIEWS